-385 The latter is related to two main factors: (i) biomass is not removed from natural land, which results in larger organic carbon inputs and (ii) these lands are not mechanically disturbed which reduces carbon respiration rates.
-386 387 Thus, more soil carbon will be conserved when the extent of agricultural land is reduced and more land is preserved under or restored towards natural conditions.
-An additional beneficial effect of the latter is that soil organic carbon 388 389 stocks may increase on agricultural land with increasing agricultural yields, provided that the residual biomass is 390 adequately managed (VandenBygaart et al., 2010; Minasny et al., 2012): this, in turn, will reduce the erosion and 391 degradation risk (Torri and Poesen, 1997).
-Thus, intensification will allow to preserve more carbon then areal 392 extension (Figure 3, Figure 5).
-The fact that intensification is beneficial for soil carbon conservation has also been 393 demonstrated at the global level: agricultural intensification has allowed to avoid ca. 161 Gt of carbon emissions 394 from the soil to the atmosphere between 1960 and 2005 (Burney et al., 2010).
+The latter is related to two main factors: (i) biomass is not removed from natural land, which results in larger organic carbon inputs, and (ii) these lands are not mechanically disturbed which reduces carbon respiration rates.
+Thus, more soil carbon will be conserved when the extent of agricultural land is reduced and more land is preserved under or restored towards natural conditions.
+An additional beneficial effect of the latter is that soil organic carbon stocks may increase on agricultural land with increasing agricultural yields, provided that the residual biomass is adequately managed (VandenBygaart et al., 2010; Minasny et al., 2012): this, in turn, will reduce the erosion and degradation risk (Torri and Poesen, 1997).
+Thus, intensification will allow for more carbon to be preserved than areal extension (Figs. 3, 5).
+The fact that intensification is beneficial for soil carbon conservation has also been demonstrated at the global level: agricultural intensification has allowed for avoidance of ca. 161 Gt of carbon emissions from the soil to the atmosphere between 1960 and 2005 (Burney et al., 2010).

-395 Smart intensification will help to make agriculture in the South more water-efficient.
-Agriculture is by far the 396 largest global consumptive user of blue water (water extracted from rivers and groundwater): at the global scale, 397 over 80% of all consumptive water use is related to agricultural activities (e.g. Doll et al., 2009).
-As the amount 398 of available water will not significantly increase in the future, a more efficient water use is a prerequisite to increase 399 agricultural production in the South.
-Less productive systems are often more water-intensive, i.e. more units of 400 water are needed for each unit of crop that is produced.
-Striving towards higher yields will remedy this problem 401 as it allows to increase the amount of crop produced per unit of water (Rockström et al., 2007).
-Higher yields are 402 therefore a means to increase water conservation and to make sure that more water is available for the functioning 403 of non-agricultural ecosystems.
-Clearly, the realisation of this potential requires other measures as well such as a 404 realistic pricing of water and water use monitoring in areas where water scarcity is a problem so that inefficient use of this scarce resource can be prevented.
-Again, the implementation of such systems will be far more efficientin high-yield systems as the return per unit of capital cost will be higher.
+Smart intensification will help to make agriculture in the Global South more water-efficient.
+Agriculture is by far the largest global consumptive user of blue water (water extracted from rivers and groundwater): at the global scale, over 80 % of all consumptive water use is related to agricultural activities (e.g. Döll et al., 2009).
+As the amount of available water will not significantly increase in the future, a more efficient water use is a prerequisite to increase agricultural production in the Global South.
+Less productive systems are often more water-intensive, i.e. more units of water are needed for each unit of crop that is produced.
+Striving towards higher yields will remedy this problem as it allows for the amount of crop produced per unit of water to increase (Rockström et al., 2007).
+Higher yields are therefore a means to increase water conservation and to make sure that more water is available for the functioning of non-agricultural ecosystems.
+Clearly, the realisation of this potential requires other measures as well such as a realistic pricing of water and water use monitoring in areas where water scarcity is a problem so that in-